This is a “Now Page“. Anyone can keep up with what I’m up to, right here.

-- Citizens of the World (book) – a narrative non-fiction book about the location-independent movement, and the impact it is having on broader society.
+- Citizens of the World (book) – a narrative non-fiction account of the location-independent movement, and the impact it is having on broader society.

 - Physical health.
 You can see my workouts here on Strava.

 Most Interested In Connecting With:

 - Aspiring non-fiction authors who want assistance with launching their book.
 If that’s you, click here to find out about working with me.

 Quotes I’m Thinking About:

 - “Don’t be good, be great.” – Billy Fitzgerald, baseball coach.

 - “Think of yourself as dead.
 You have lived your life.
 Now take what’s left and live it properly.” – Remembering we must die is a good reminder that we don’t have anything to lose – therefore, take bigger risks.
 Steve Jobs said something similar.

 - “No!” – Oliver Sacks, scientist & author.
 He hung a sign saying “No!” above his desk as a reminder to turn down requests, so that he could do more important work.
 Be prepared to both SAY “no” (rejecting unimportant demands on our time) and HEAR “no” (attempting things, without being concerned about rejection).
 This manifests in the 80/20 principle – 80% of results comes from 20% of effort, which is why to *be uncompromisingly selective*.

 - “The difficulty lies not so much in developing new ideas as in escaping from old ones.” – John Maynard Keynes, economist.
-A reminder that being “open-minded” means being capable of ERASING existing beliefs, not merely accepting new information which fits around what you already believe.
+A reminder that being “open-minded” means being capable of ERASING existing beliefs, not merely accepting new information to fit around what you already believe.